Club competitions and tournaments

 The Crayke Cup – The Fraser Ross Trophy

-The Scarcroft Shield – The Level Play Trophy
+The Scarcroft Shield – The High Bisquers Mallet

-The Julian Tonks Trophy – The Club Doubles
+The Level Play Trophy – The Club Doubles

 The Crayke Cup competition was established in 1988 when the Club was formed.
-The final MUST be played on finals day.
-If for any reason finalists cannot be present they will forfeit their place in favour of their defeated semi-finalist, and so on.
+The final is played on Finals Day.
+If for any reason a finalist cannot be present, s/he forfeits the place in favour of the defeated semi-finalist, and so on.
 This is a short lawn, 14-point, full bisque, knockout competition open to all Club members.
 The games have no time limit.

-The Fraser Ross Trophy competition was established in 1991.
+The Fraser Ross Trophy was established in 1991.
 It is a full lawn, 26 point, handicap competition played from the Burnett’s variable base*.
-This is played as a knockout with the games limited to 3 hours.
-The final MUST be played on finals day.
-If for any reason finalists cannot be present they will forfeit their place in favour of their defeated semi-finalist, and so on. * Add the two handicaps together and divide by 4.
+Games are limited to 3 hours.
+The final is played on Finals Day.
+If for any reason a finalist cannot be present, s/he forfeits the place in favour of the defeated semi-finalist, and so on. * Add the two handicaps together and divide by 4.
 Round down to the nearest half bisque.

-The Scarcroft Shield League (SSL) is an 18 point full lawn handicap competition.
-Bisques will be the difference between the 18 point handicap of the two players (see table below).
+The Scarcroft Shield League is an 18 point full lawn handicap league.
+Bisques will be the difference between the 18 point handicap of the two players.
 The time limit is 2 hours.
+The final is played on Finals Day.
 The 18 points are achieved by starting off with all clips on hoop 1.
 As soon as one of your balls runs hoop 1 you transfer your other clip to hoop 3 back.

-The Level Play, the senior Club trophy, is a 26 point, full lawn competition, with no bisques, and normal (not advanced) play.
-You may agree a time limit before each game or play unlimited.
+The Level Play Trophy or Club Championship Cup is the senior Club award.
+It is a 26 point, full lawn competition, played as a league, without bisques, and following Advanced Rules.
+Players may, as they choose, agree a time limit before each game or play without a time limit.

-The Julian Tonks Trophy, introduced in 2014, provides a short lawn league competition as an alternative to the High Bisquers Mallet.
-It is a 14 point, short lawn, full bisque competition open to club members with a short lawn handicap of 6 or more.
-Although it is not a requirement the final should be played on finals day if at all possible..
+The Julian Tonks Trophy, introduced in 2014, provides a short lawn league competition and offers a ‘next step’ on from the High Bisquers Mallet.
+It is a 14 point, short lawn, full bisque competition open to Club members with a short lawn handicap of 6 or more.
+The final is normally played on Finals Day.